wolfgangr/perl_rrd_cgi/README.md

 ### updates Jan 2021

+I wrote those scripts with a rough cgi param interface.
+However, their intended use is more as boilerplate for specific installations.
+May hardcode paramaters and tuning inside.

 #### rrdtest_cgi.pl

-Simple web interface resembling `rrdtool lastupdate`
+Simple crude web interface resembling `rrdtool lastupdate`
 Displays last data and time logged.
 Handy to monitor both logged target and logging itself.